Rishitha541/Collab-Code-Editor/README.md

 Each room maintains its own in-memory document state and version counter.
 Edits use a last-write-wins conflict strategy — a deliberate simplification over full Operational Transform / CRDTs, chosen to fit project scope while still handling concurrent edits without crashing or corrupting state.

-Code execution runs in a background thread pool so a slow/long-running script from one user doesn't block WebSocket message handling for anyone else, in any room.
+Code execution runs in a background thread pool so a slow or long-running script from one user doesn't block WebSocket message handling for anyone else, in any room.

-## Running Locally

-**Backend:**
+## 🚀 Getting Started

+### Prerequisites

+- Node.js (v18 or higher)
+- Python (v3.10 or higher)
+- Docker Desktop (running, for the code execution feature)

+### Backend Setup

 ```bash
 cd backend
 python -m venv venv